lyon-esport/Supervision/README.md

 ## HTTP request InfluxDB

-All query forwarded to InfluxDB .
+All query forwarded to InfluxDB.

 #### For standard test